StephenGenusa/ipython-basics/README.md

 ipython-basics
 ==============

-The Basics of Using IPython
+The Basics of Using IPython - An IPython Tutorial